tombrille/svelteplot/src/routes/marks/difference/+page.md

 title: Difference mark
 ---

-The difference mark can be used to fill the areas between two lines colored based on which line is on top of the other.
+The **difference mark** can be used to fill the areas between a _metric_ line and a _comparison_ line/value colored based whether or not the difference is positive or negative.

+The following example shows trade between the USA and the UK, with the exports from US to UK shown in <span style="border-bottom: solid 2px var(--svp-blue);">blue</span> and imports shown in <span style="border-bottom: solid 2px var(--svp-red);">red</span>.
+For the difference mark, exports are used as _metric_ (y2) and imports are used as _comparison_ (y1).

 ```svelte live
 <script>
     import { Plot, Line, DifferenceY } from '$lib';